 Strengthening Political Parties

-Promoting Political Reform in FATA
+Supporting Political Reform in FATA

 Supporting the Electoral Process

-Recent Publications Available in English and Urdu
+Publications Available in English and Urdu

 For more information about these programs, use our contact form or contact:

-Raissa Tatad-Hazell, Washington-DC Director for Afghanistan and Pakistan Programs
+Raissa Tatad-Hazell, Deputy Director for Asia Programs